kamykn/CCSpellCheck.vim/README.md

 ```

 ### 2.iii.
 Add word as good spell list.
-Add the selected word in visual mode with the following command
+Add the selected word in visual mode with the following command.
 CCSpellcheck use 'spell' commands provided by vim as default.

 FYI: